jestenough/code-challenges/collections/learngo/12-switch/questions/questions.md

 }
 ```
 1. Case clauses don't have any statements
-2. The same constants are used multiple times in case conditions
+2. The same constants are used multiple times in case conditions `CORRECT`
 3. Switch condition cannot be an untyped int

 > **2:** That's right.
 5 is used by multiple case clauses as case conditions.
 It should be used only once.